yuliamed/rsschool-cv/cv.md

 Android Studio

 My last code examples
+You can ckeck it by the link on branch master: https://github.com/yuliamed/YULICar.git

 The main part of my experience consists of syudying at the University.
 I passed 2 term papers.
 The first is a console application for the store's warehouse.
 The warehouse has administrators and ordinary users, who have different options for editing the state of the warehouse.
+You can ckeck it by the link: https://github.com/yuliamed/produce_warehouse.git

 The second is a windows application for solving the transport problem by the method of potentials.
+You can ckeck it by the link: https://github.com/yuliamed/transport_task.git

 Now I'm working on coursework, which helps users to book tickets for the trip between Minsk and Mogilev.
+You can ckeck it by the link on branch master: https://github.com/yuliamed/YULICar.git

 Education
 2019 - 2023 Belarusian State University of Informatics and Radioelectronics (programmer, business-analyst)